 MS Dance PE

 This dance offering satisfies the PE requirement for any MS student wanting to improve her dance skills.
-The class meets Monday-Friday from 2:00 - 3:00 PM.
+The class meets Monday-Thursday from 2:10 - 3:00 PM.
 Whether the student is a serious or beginner dancer, they are able to study and develop technique in jazz, ballet, tap, lyrical and hip-hop genres.
 PE Dance is a semester long requirement.
+There is a recital commitment for the Spring semester.
 Contact Robyne Kennedy at email@example.com

 MS Academy Dancers (audition required)

 This group is an auditioned group of intermediate to advanced dancers in grades 6-8.
 Although participation in our dance classes is encouraged, girls will NOT be required to be in the BA dance classes in order to audition for Academy Dancers.
 They must, however, commit to the practice and performance schedule.
-The Middle School Academy dancers will dance at home (MS) football games, pep rallies, (MS) basketball games, some varsity football and basketball games, and the Spring Dance Show in May.
+The Middle School Academy dancers will dance at home (MS) football games, pep rallies, (MS) basketball games, some varsity football and basketball games, and the Spring Dance Show.
 MS Academy Dancers will be required to attend summer dance practices that are mandatory, and each girl will be responsible for the fees as well as dance wear costs to be determined.
 Dancers of all levels are welcomed at auditions.
-Please email Robyne Kennedy to obtain a tryout packet after April 19.
-Tryout Clinics will be held on Monday, May 10 from 4:00 PM - 6:00 PM and Tuesday, May 11 from 4:00 PM - 6:00 PM.
-The dancers will get Wednesday May 12 off to work on the material and return for tryouts on Friday, May 14 from 4:00 PM - 6:00 PM.
+Please email Robyne Kennedy to obtain a tryout packet after April 1.
+Tryout Clinics will be held on Tuesday, May 17 from 3:00 PM – 4:30 PM, Thursday, May 19 from 3:00-4:30 and Friday, May 20 from 3:00-4:30.
+The clinics are the audition.
 Contact Robyne Kennedy at firstname.lastname@example.org

 MS Speech (Forensics) – no audition required